About Red Fern Glass

 Statement

-I see my work belonging to a contemporary line of the "decorative arts" that developed from the arts and crafts movement where craftsmanship is of the utmost importance.
+My chandeliers and lighting belong to a contemporary line of the "decorative arts" that developed from the arts and crafts movement where craftsmanship is of the utmost importance.
 Striving for the "perfect object" is the goal of the craftsman/designer and working directly with the materials at hand provides the greatest satisfaction for me.

 Resume